Technical FAQs

 First, Docker containers typically DO NOT have an ssh server running.
 This is 1) for security and 2) direct SSH access is not necessary.

-Instead, open up a WebTTY within StackOS
+Instead, open up a WebTTY within StackAI

 Then use some kubernetes commands to do everything else